 The Turning Point Program — Sweet Briar is committed to helping women of nontraditional college age begin or continue their college educations.
 The Turning Point Program is a flexible, non-residential program established for the mature returning student.
 Women who are at least 23 years of age or who have been out of formal education for at least four years are eligible for admission.
 A student may elect to enroll in the program either full- or part-time.
 Credits previously earned at an accredited institution may be transferred.
 For an application, as well as for information on fees, scholarships, and financial aid, contact the Admissions Office.

 Fifth-Year Plan — Any alumna of Sweet Briar is eligible to enroll for a fifth year of study at the undergraduate level.
 Some alumnae use this opportunity to take additional course work to help prepare for graduate or professional study.
-Alumnae who wish to pursue this opportunity will receive a discount of $7,500 off tuition, and will be charged the standard rate for room and board.
-The student may live on campus if housing is available, and may purchase the College meal plan.
+Alumnae who wish to pursue this opportunity may contact the Financial Aid Office to determine if they are eligible for any aid.
+The student may live on campus if housing is available and will be charged the standard rate for room and board.
 Applications may be obtained from the Office of the Dean.
-This offer does not apply to the graduate program in education.
+This offer does not apply to the graduate programs.

 Students with Disabilities